magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 Client-side routing happens inside the storefront application.
 When a user navigates inside the application, it updates the relevant pieces instead of refreshing the entire page to update content.

-Since, Venia is a single-page application, it uses client-side routing for internal navigation.
+Since Venia is a single-page application, it uses client-side routing for internal navigation.

 ## How routing works in Venia